SudoPlz/react-native-bugsnag/README.md

 ## Symbolication

-This is an important part of the process in order to get the actual method names and line numbers of the exceptions.
+This is an important part of the process in order to get the actual method names and line numbers of the exceptions from iOS.

 http://docs.bugsnag.com/platforms/ios-objc/symbolication-guide/

+## TODO

+- [ ] Configure Bugsnag from JS.
+- [ ] Handle different handled exceptions in JS.
+- [ ] Show line numbers (and method names?) in JS errors.
+- [ ] Create some nice graphics for this README.
+- [ ] Test RNPM installation process.
+- [ ] Submit to js.coach and Bugsnag.
+- [ ] Fully integrate with Android.

 [android-installation]: http://docs.bugsnag.com/platforms/android/#installation
 [ios-installation]:     http://docs.bugsnag.com/platforms/ios-objc/#installation